jpkanter/sparql_toucan/README.md

 * *Styling*

+  * The iterator Check like `iterator % 3 == 0` isn't working, supposedly because the `%` Operation is not yet implemented in this version of Fluid
   * Styles can be included with a `<f:section>` in a single front end element/fluid template.
 This works since **Typo3 8.7**, therefor it wont work in 7.6.33 this  way.
     * **ONGOING**